Home : SCK Blog : HISI2016 REVENUE

 STEP 3: ESTIMATE CASH OUTFLOWS.

+And now for the list that should be entitled “reality”!
 What are your outgoing expenses?
 This could be supplier payments, salaries, loan repayments, taxes, debt, or supplies.
 Don’t forget the less frequent but equally as important costs such as insurance, rates, and registrations.

 STEP 4: CALCULATE YOUR NET CASH POSITION.

-Cash on hand + estimated cash inflows – estimated cash outflows = CASH BALANCE.
+This formula is simple: Cash on hand + estimated cash inflows – estimated cash outflows = CASH BALANCE.
 This will give you a good picture of where you stand in terms of spendable income, as well as bringing into the spotlight your ongoing costs.

 STEP 5: SURVIVING SHORTFALLS.

 This is the moment any business - big or small - dreads: being unable to pay the bills.
 The plan of attack should be immediate action.
 By regularly calculating your net cash balance, you should be able to spot the problem early, and in doing so, be in contact with your bank for assistance.
+Always ask your suppliers for longer payment periods, and most of all: be transparent.
+Hiding the problem or lying to those owed will only create more of a problem.

 Make your business our next satisfied client